Approximability of all Boolean CSPs with linear sketches

-In this work we consider the approximability of $\maxf$ in the (dynamic) streaming setting, where constraints are inserted (and may also be deleted in the dynamic setting) one at a time.
-We completely characterize the approximability of all Boolean CSPs in the dynamic streaming setting.
-Specifically, given $f$, $\gamma$ and $\beta$ we show that either (1) the $(\gamma,\beta)$-approximation version of $\maxf$ has a probabilistic dynamic streaming algorithm using $O(\log n)$ space, or (2) for every $\epsilon > 0$ the $(\gamma-\epsilon,\beta+\epsilon)$-approximation version of $\maxf$ requires $\Omega(\sqrt{n})$ space for probabilistic dynamic streaming algorithms.
-We also extend previously known results in the insertion-only setting to a wide variety of cases, and in particular the case of $k=2$ where we get a dichotomy and the case when the satisfying assignments of $f$ support a distribution on $\{-1,1\}^k$ with uniform marginals.
+In this work we consider the approximability of $\maxf$ in the context of sketching algorithms and completely characterize the approximability of all Boolean CSPs.
+Specifically, given $f$, $\gamma$ and $\beta$ we show that either (1) the $(\gamma,\beta)$-approximation version of $\maxf$ has a linear sketching algorithm using $O(\log n)$ space, or (2) for every $\epsilon > 0$ the $(\gamma-\epsilon,\beta+\epsilon)$-approximation version of $\maxf$ requires $\Omega(\sqrt{n})$ space for any sketching algorithm.
+We also prove lower bounds against streaming algorithms for several CSPs.
+In particular, we recover the streaming dichotomy of \cite{CGV20} for $k=2$ and show streaming approximation resistance of all CSPs for which $f^{-1}(1)$ supports a distribution with uniform marginals.

 Our positive results show wider applicability of bias-based algorithms used previously by \cite{GVV17} and \cite{CGV20} by giving a systematic way to discover biases.
 Our negative results combine the Fourier analytic methods of \cite{KKS}, which we extend to a wider class of CSPs, with a rich collection of reductions among communication complexity problems that lie at the heart of the negative results.